-- 2a In the address bar, click \triangleq and then click > next to graph.windows.net. - 2b Click More Information. - 2c In the Security tab of the Page Info window, click View Certificate. - 2d In the Details tab, click Export and then click Save. - 2e Add the exported key to the driver keystore using the following Java keytool command: You need to create a new keystore which will contain the public certificate of the Azure graph endpoint.
+- 2a In the address bar, click and then click next to graph.windows.net. - 2b Select Certificate (Valid).
+The certificate is displayed. - 2c Click Certification Path.
+The Certification Path displays the hierarchical structure of the structure of all the certificates. - 2d Select the root certificate (the top most parent certificate), and click View Certificate.
+The root certificate is displayed. - 2e To save the certificate to your system, click Details > Copy to File > Next > Next. - 2f Enter a filename for the certificate and save it to a location as required. - 2g Add the exported key to the driver keystore using the following Java keytool command:

+You might have to create a new keystore(.jks file), if one such file doesn't exist already.
+This keystore file will contain the public certificate of the Azure graph endpoint and the exchange service certificate.

+'''

-keytool -import -file <path to the graph cert file>\<certname.crt> keystore <mykeystore> -alias <aliasname>
+keytool -import -file <path to the graph cert file>\<certname.crt> -

+keystore <mykeystore> -alias <aliasname>

+'''